Brief History of the Pierce Home in Longwood Gardens

 The Day the Crayons Quit, another favorite of mine by Drew Daywalt illustrated by Oliver Jeffers, had me in stitches.
 And I finished my quilt!

 Duncan liked to color.
 The crayons had some complaints.
 They each wrote him a letter.
 Tired Red needed a rest after Valentine’s Day and Christmas.
 Purple expressed his irritation with Duncan’s out of the line coloring.
 Beige clarified his identity.
 Gray discussed the elephant in the room.
 White felt invisible while black tired of always being an outline, and wanted to be a beach ball instead.
 Proud Green turned out to be a tattle tale.
 Orange and yellow fought about which one of them more accurately represented the sun.
 Broken Blue couldn’t see out of the box.
 Diva Pink complained that he never came close to her.
 She was such a mouth, that one couldn’t blame poor Duncan.
 Peach, peeled bare, wanted clothes.
-Duncan solved their problems in the last picture in his book.

 No David! by David Shannon appealed to me, but my husband thought it was too stupid for publication.
 Sorry David.
 He probably didn’t want to fess up to being just like David as a kid.
 The text is stupid, I have to admit, but the drawings, complete with David’s finger in his nose made me laugh.

 So what books are your favorite children’s books that you and your children have enjoyed over the years?
 Please share this review with someone looking for children’s books.

 When I was a kid, it seemed like museums stored old stuff that only grandparents recognized.
 Now museums come in all shapes and sizes in every community.
 Representing agricultural Tulare County a gigantic steel barn in Mooney Park houses everything from large equipment to a farm worker’s cabin from Linnell Camp.
 Of all the museums I’ve dragged Vince to see, Bishop Museum was his favorite – ever.